christianhaitian/BezelProject-for-Linux/README.md

 The Bezel Project Bezel Utility menu.

-This utility will provide a downloader for Retroarach system bezel packs.
+This utility will provide a downloader for Retroarch system bezel packs.

 This utility provides a download for a bezel pack for a system and includes a PNG bezel file for every ROM for that system.
 The download will also include the necessary configuration files needed for Retroarch to show them.